Use the tidbcloud_serverless_cluster Resource

 Apply complete!
 Resources: 0 added, 0 changed, 1 destroyed.

-command, it will show no managed resources because the resource has been cleared:
+Now, if you run the terraform show command, it will show no managed resources because the resource has been destroyed:

 $ terraform show